CRITTERS AT BRAZOS BEND STATE PARK (AND ELSEWHERE)--LIZARDS PAGE 1

 a Mediterranean House Gecko (

 Hemidactylus turcicus) hunting at the top corner of the wall.
-I used a flashlight, and tried to catch high-framerate video of it as it hunted.
+I used a flashlight, and tried to catch high-frame rate video of it as it hunted.
 I did

 get some movement.
 The image below is a frame-grab from the video clip linked here (mp4) (wmv)